kbarkemeyer/udacity-fullstack-nano/project-5/README.md

 ### Installation and testing
 * Install Python, Flask and SQLAlchemy on your machine
 * Clone this repository.
-* Register as a seller with Amazon and retrieve your client_id and client_secret.
+* Register as a developer with Amazon and retrieve your client_id and client_secret.
 Save both as a JSON object "a", under the file name 'amazon_client_id_secret.json' in the same folder as your app, like so:
 {
   "a": {
     "client_id": "YOUR_AMAZON_CLIENT_ID",